DaveGee/mimo-durandal/README.md

-# What You Pay and What you Earn
+# Money in Money out

-I'm a readme file for a nice little application built on SailsJS and DurandalJS
+I'm a readme